gflorez97/dataProcesses2019/docs/index.md

 In fact, there are more All-NBA players in the lower zone for assists than in the upper one, although non All-NBA players tend to have a small number of assists.
 Finally, it is clear that although the play time of non-All-NBA players is distributed evenly, that is not the case for most of the All-NBA players, where play time is over 30 minutes per game.

-Based on these facts, we supose the better they are, the more they play, which results in more opportunities to improve their statistics.
+Based on these facts, we suppose the better they are, the more they play, which results in more opportunities to improve their statistics.
 This is taken into account positively when selecting whether he is All-NBA or not.
 Of course, as there are many more non-All-NBA than All-NBA, this does not mean that if a player plays more it is more likely to be All-NBA: from the 158 players with 40 or more minutes per game, only 49 (about one third of them) were selected to the All-NBA first or second team.